-Several years ago, the junior pastor at a the church I was regularly attending preached a sermon on our core values, one of them being “Unshakable Character”.
+Several years ago, a junior at a the church I had attended; preached a sermon on our core values, one of them being “Unshakable Character”.
 The other values included extravagant generousity, audacious faith, and a few others I cannot recall.
 Unshakable character was the one that stood out for me and over the years I often pondered over, analyzed and studied myself as well as others to understand in depth what unshakable character really is, what separates good character from bad, what are the black white and grey areas and how does one truly develop such character.
 The only definite thing I know about good character is that it’s a process and ever progressing.
-Even at this point, while I am finally writing the piece my hands have been twitching to write for over a year, the final understanding is somewhat inconclusive.
+Even at this point, while I am finally writing the piece my hands have been itching to write for over a year, the final understanding is somewhat inconclusive.

 Two things during the years following that sermon stayed with me for a long time regarding character.
 They are “Integrity”, and “Christ-likeness”.